awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 The name of the agent, displayed as follows: **Agent last name**, **Agent first name**\.
 This metric is available only when grouping by agent\.

 **Agent non\-response**  <a name="agent-non-response"></a>
-Count of contacts routed to an agent but not answered by the agent, including contacts abandoned by the customer\.
-A contact can be counted as missed multiple times, once for each time it is routed to an agent but not answered\.
+Count of contacts routed to an agent but not answered by that agent, including contacts abandoned by the customer\.
+If a contact is not answered by a given agent, we attempt to route it to another agent to handle; the contact is not dropped\.
+Because a single contact can be missed multiple times \(including by the same agent\), it can be counted multiple times: once for each time it is routed to an agent but not answered\.
 This metric appears as **Contacts missed** in scheduled reports and exported CSV files\.
 Type: Integer
 Category: Agent activity\-driven metric

 **Agent on contact time**  <a name="agent-on-contact-time-historical"></a>
-Total time that an agent spent on a contact, including hold time and after contact work\.
-This does not include time spent on a contact while in a custom status\.
+Total time that an agent spent on a contact, including [Customer Hold Time](#customer-hold-time-historical) and [After Contact Work Time](#acw-historical)\.
+This does **not** include time spent on a contact while in a custom status\.
+If you want to include the time spent in a custom status, see [Contact handle time](#contact-handle-time-historical)\.
 Type: String \(*hh:mm:ss*\)
 Category: Agent activity\-driven metric